wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

 Wix will handle TypeScript files automatically.

+When referencing local files in a <script> tag, the tag needs to have `type="module"`.

 ### Using dynamic parameters in your HTML code

 You can embed dynamic parameters in your code to inject custom information per site.